Septic Do’s and Don’ts

 - Don’t allow large amounts of fats, chemicals, or solvents to enter the septic system; don’t allow any plastics to enter.

 - Don’t enter a septic tank without proper ventilation.
 A second person is required to be present above ground and other requirements by law are met for confined spaces.
-Sewer gases can be fatal.
+Sewer gasses can be fatal.

 - Don’t allow vehicles or heavy equipment to drive over or park on the leach field.
 This may compact the soil and crush the piping.